Kentucky Retirement Systems Insurance Trust Fund Acquires New Holdings in Rockwell Automation, Inc. (NYSE:ROK)

 Rockwell Automation Stock Down 2.2 %

-Rockwell Automation (NYSE:ROK – Get Free Report) last issued its quarterly earnings data on Thursday, November 2nd.
-The industrial products company reported $3.64 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.49 by $0.15.
+Rockwell Automation (NYSE:ROK – Get Free Report) last posted its earnings results on Thursday, November 2nd.
+The industrial products company reported $3.64 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.49 by $0.15.
 Rockwell Automation had a net margin of 15.32% and a return on equity of 40.19%.
-The company had revenue of $2.56 billion during the quarter, compared to the consensus estimate of $2.44 billion.
-As a group, analysts forecast that Rockwell Automation, Inc. will post 12.82 earnings per share for the current fiscal year.
+The firm had revenue of $2.56 billion during the quarter, compared to the consensus estimate of $2.44 billion.
+Sell-side analysts expect that Rockwell Automation, Inc. will post 12.82 earnings per share for the current year.

 Rockwell Automation Increases Dividend